Welcome to another genre preview for upcoming Netflix shows and movies that are in the fantasy genre.

 - Baahubali: Before the Beginning – An Indian fantasy series that’s reportedly been renewed for multiple seasons.

 - Death Note – A live-adaptation series on the anime coming from The Duffer Brothers.

 - Diablo – Fantasy video game that’s reportedly getting an animated adaptation at Netflix.

-- Daniel Spellbound – Kids series about set in a magical world.
+- Daniel Spellbound – Kids series set in a magical world.
+From Boat Rocker Media.

 - Half Bad – A new British series based on the YA fantasy books by Sally Green about a world where witches and humans live together.